 When creating your study, you’ll see the option to add screener questions below the Choose Your Target Audience section.

-Select Screener Question to begin writing a new question or select View saved questions to select from previously-used screeners.
+Select Screener Question to begin writing a new question or select Saved Screener Questions to select from previously-used screeners.

 Next, write out a question that will qualify or disqualify participants for your study.
-For example, if you’d like to conduct your study only with individuals who work in the financial services, internet services, and news media communications, you can screen by occupation industry as shown below.
+For example, if you’d like to conduct your study only with individuals who travel frequently for business or pleasure, and book their arrangements online, you can screen as shown below.

 Select Accept for participants to be accepted into your study, and select Reject for participants that would not meet your criteria.